Splitting Madsen-Tillmann spectra I. Twisted transfer maps: Thom spectra and the transfers

-{We wish to recall a variant of Hopf's theorem, or rather its useful corollary for us, of which implies the main property of transfer \cite[Theorem 5.5]{BG}.}
+a variant of Hopf's theorem, or rather its useful corollary for us, { which} implies the main property of transfer \cite[Theorem 5.5]{BG}.
 Suppose {that} $G$ is a compact Lie group.
 By a $G$-module $V$, we mean a real finite dimensional representation {$V$ of $G$} equipped with $G$-invariant metric.
 We shall write $S^V$ for the $G$-equivariant sphere obtained by one point compactification of $V$.
-If $F$ is a compact manifold, then there exists a $G$-module $V$ together with a $G$-equivariant embedding $i:F\to V$ \cite[Section 2]{BG}.
-By Pontrjagin-Thom construction, this yields a map $c:S^V\to F^{\nu_i}$.
-Use the embedding $i$ to equip $F$ with a Riemannian metric obtained from the metric of $V$.
-This allows us to consider a trivialisation $\psi:\nu_i+TF\to i^*TV=F\times V$.
-The map $\psi$ induces a map of Thom space $F^{\nu_i+TF}\to F_+\wedge S^V$ which we denote by $\psi$.
-Finally, let $\pi:F_+\wedge S^V\to S^V$ be the projection.
-By Becker-Gottlieb, the following can be obtained from Hopf's vector field thoerem. \begin{thm} \cite[Theorem 2.4]{BG} The composition
+If $F$ is a compact manifold {with a smooth $G$ action}, then there exists a $G$-module $V$ together with a $G$-equivariant embedding $i:F\to V$ \cite[Section 2]{BG}.
+By Pontrjagin-Thom construction, this yields a map $i_!:S^V\to F^{\nu_i}$ which we denote by $c$ for simplicity; $i_!$ is known as umkehr map associated to $i$ (see Subsection \ref{umkehr}). { The embedding $i$ to equip $F$ with a Riemannian metric obtained from the metric of $V$ allows us to consider a trivialisation $\psi:\nu_i\oplus TF\to i^*TV=F\times V$ and its Thomification $F^{\nu_i\oplus TF}\to F_+\wedge S^V$ which we still denote by $\psi$} Finally, let $\pi:F_+\wedge S^V\to S^V$ be {pinch map. } By Becker-Gottlieb, the following can be obtained from Hopf's vector field theorem. \begin{thm} \cite[Theorem 2.4]{BG} The composition

-where $s$ is the obvious section, is a map of degree $\chi(F)$ - the Euler characteristic of $F$. \end{thm} We have a few comments in order:

-\begin{enumerate} \item Since $V$ is finite dimensional, the above composite then provides an unstable map. \item If $W$ is another $G$-module, then the axial embedding $V\to V+W$, determined by $v\mapsto(v,0)$, allows to consider the embedding $F\to V\to V+W$ which is still $G$-equivariant.
-The Hopf Theorem then implies that the composition
+where $s$ is the obvious {map obtained by Thomification of the embedding $\nu_i\to\nu_i\oplus TF$} , is a map of degree $\chi(F)$ - the Euler characteristic of $F$. \end{thm} {A few comments are in order.} \begin{enumerate} \item Since $V$ is finite dimensional, the above composite then provides an unstable map. \item {For another $G$-module $W$, the composition $F\to V\to V\oplus W$ is also a $G$-equivariant embedding.} The Hopf Theorem then implies that the composition

 is a map of degree $\chi(F)$. \item A real finite dimensional inner product space $W$ can be equipped with the trivial $G$-action, thus can be considered as a `trivial' $G$-module. \end{enumerate} The last observation will turn out to be useful while working with twisted Becker-Gottlieb transfer maps.